alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

 ADJUSTING SETTINGS INSIDE INTERIORS
 -----

-      UDS has a category called Interior Adjustments, which if enabled, you can use to adjust things like fog and light, based on how occluded the camera is by scene collision.
+      UDS has a category called Interior Adjustments, which if enabled, you can use to adjust a few things like fog and light, based on how occluded the camera is by surrounding scene collision.

       To use these settings, first check "Apply Interior Adjustments" in the Interior Adjustments category.
 Then, make your changes to the settings below, which modify various properties of the sky when inside an interior.